AnastasiiaMishchenko/Internationals/Elvin/LectureNotes.md

 Actuators (switch relays for lights, blinds etc.) that receive the telegrams and perform certain actions The BUS that connects all Sensors and Actuators

+#### After the installation has been successfully completed, we need to import a catalog with the device informations, before we can actually start with our first project.
+Have a look at the video how to handle this task in ETS5.